Where to Stay in Shanghai: Best Areas and Hotels (2026)

 - Mandarin Oriental Pudong Shanghai — From $280/night

-- Why we love it: Five-star hotel overlooking the Huangpu River with 210 stylish rooms
+- Why we love it: Five-star hotel overlooking the Huangpu River with 210 stylish rooms and impeccable service

 - Best for: Luxury travelers wanting iconic river and skyline views